dragonflydb/dragonfly/README.md

 After the replication feature we will continue with other Redis missing commands from APIs 3-6.

-Please see [API readiness doc](docs/api_status.md) for the current status of Dragonfly.
+Please see [The Command Reference](https://dragonflydb.io/docs/category/command-reference) for the current commands supported by Dragonfly.

 ## <a name="design-decisions"><a/> Design decisions